baekrok/DASH-Direction-Aware-SHrinking/README.md

 ### Tiny-ImageNet Training
 To use `dataset = imagenet`:

-1. Download the dataset from http://cs231n.stanford.edu/tiny-imagenet-200.zip
+1. Download the dataset from http://cs231n.stanford.edu/tiny-imagenet-200.zip;or use wget:
-Or use wget:
 ~~~
 wget http://cs231n.stanford.edu/tiny-imagenet-200.zip
 ~~~